dimi-fn/Various-Data-Science-Scripts/Virtual_Env/README.md

 Same rationale exists with that of the set up on windows.
 Check the [requirements](https://github.com/dimi-fn/Various-Data-Science-Scripts/tree/main/Virtual_Env#requirements).

 Main differences here are:
-- Instead of the directory "Scripts", activate the venv through the "bin" folder via the command: "source <path to project>/<name of venv>/bin/activate, i.e. for the example on windows do: $ source <the path you have chosen>/project/venv1/bin/activate
+- Instead of the directory "Scripts", activate the venv through the "bin" folder via the command: "source 'path to project'/'name of venv'/bin/activate, i.e. for the example on windows do: $ source 'the path you have chosen'/project/venv1/bin/activate

 - To deactivate: $ deactivate